msayson/msayson.github.io/_posts/2019-10-23-living-in-seattle-or-vancouver-on-a-budget.markdown

 For most people including myself, rent is the biggest monthly expense, and if you can find a rental for a few hundred dollars less per month, that's hundreds of dollars of _free money coming in every month_.

-In Seattle, the easiest way to cut your rent while staying within 30 minutes of downtown is to live in a shared home.
-You can find a number of shared houses, townhouses, and apartments for around $600-$1200/month per person including utilities, garbage collection, and Internet.
+In Seattle and Vancouver, the easiest way to cut your rent while staying within 30 minutes of downtown is to live in a shared home.
+In Seattle, you can find a number of shared houses, townhouses, and apartments for around $600-$1200/month per person including utilities, garbage collection, and Internet.
 The cheapest options are near highways or in seedier areas, which I don't recommend (in Seattle, stay at least 3-5 blocks away from the I-5 highway if you're a light sleeper), but there are a lot of great places in the $800-$1200/month range.
 By comparison, individual apartments are closer to $1200-$1800/month or more, not including utilities or Internet.

 The most important factor in a shared home is how well everyone gets along.
 If you have great housemates, a shared home is a dream home.
 I've been lucky in this department, partly because I've helped my landlord to find other tenants, which I highly recommend.
 The time you invest in finding a good housemate pays off!
 We still keep in touch with old housemates who've since moved to other cities, and a few have returned to visit now and then.